nanoframework/nanoFirmwareFlasher/README.md

 #### Install path issues

->Note: That are know issues running commands for STM32 devices when `nanoff` is installed in a path that contains diacritic characters.
+:warning: That are know issues running commands for STM32 devices when `nanoff` is installed in a path that contains diacritic characters.
+This is caused by a known bug in STM32 Cube Programmer.
 If that's the case with your user path, for example, you have to install it in a location that does have those.
-For that, use the following .NET Core CLI command on which you specify the path where the tool will be installed:
+To accomplish that, use the following .NET Core CLI command on which the path where the tool will be installed is specified:

 ```console
 dotnet tool install nanoff --tool-path c:\a-plain-simple-path-to-install-the-tool
 ```

+Note that if you're not using `nanoff` with STM32 devices, this limitation does not apply.

 ## Update .NET **nanoFramework** Firmware Flasher